StackVista/stackstate-docs/k8s-suse-rancher-prime.md

    * This information should be deleted when the UI extensions are uninstalled.
 1. After the extensions are installed, the SUSE Observability UI opens in the same tab as the Rancher UI.
    * You can use shift-click to open in a new tab, this will become the default behaviour
-1. The SUSE Rancher Prime - Observability Extension is only supported on 2.8.x versions and not yet on the 2.9.x version.
+1. The SUSE Observability Extension is only supported on 2.8.x versions and not yet on the 2.9.x version.
    * Support for 2.9.x will be available soon.
 1. On RKE(1) The Node Agent does not start process-agent with Ubuntu 20.04.6 LTS worker nodes it fails with a message `failed to create network tracer`
 1. Be aware upgrading or downgrading from HA to NON-HA and visa-versa is not yet supported.